The National Liberation and Anti-Soviet Movement

 The year 1924 went down in Georgian history as the climactic moment in the struggle against Russian imperialism.
 The anti-Bolshevik uprising, bloodily suppressed by the Soviet troops, was an expression of the Georgian people's resistance against Sovietisation and Moscow's attempts to subjugate the South Caucasus.
 The uprising represents one of many events that show how the peoples of the region have for decades resisted Russia's imperial ambitions.

-On 3-4 October 2024, an international conference will be held in Tbilisi entitled ‘The National Liberation and Anti-Soviet Movement in the Caucasus and East Central Europe.
+In October 2024, an international conference was held in Tbilisi entitled ‘The National Liberation and Anti-Soviet Movement in the Caucasus and East Central Europe.
 The international conference on the 100th anniversary of the 1924 Georgia uprising’.

-The two-day discussion, organised by Tbilisi State University in cooperation with the Mieroszewski Centre and the support of the Rustaveli Foundation will bring together researchers from Armenia, Azerbaijan, Finland, Georgia, Poland, Ukraine and the United Kingdom.
-It will also be another scientific conference co-organised by the Mieroszewski Centre in Georgia.
+The two-day discussion, organised by Tbilisi State University in cooperation with the Mieroszewski Centre and the support of the Rustaveli Foundation brought together researchers from Armenia, Azerbaijan, Finland, Georgia, Poland, Ukraine and the United Kingdom.
+It was also another academic conference co-organised by the Mieroszewski Centre in Georgia.
 We are pleased to be able to consolidate the various academic communities to undertake a joint reflection on the legacy of the national liberation and anti-Soviet movements that took place in Georgia.

 The uprising in Georgia and 100 years of Russian imperialism